 The system is in the state it was in at the time of the backup and all orcharhino services are available again once the restore procedure is finished.

-For restoring orcharhino from the incremental backup, you need to restore the full backup and the desired incremental backups in sequence:
+To restore orcharhino to a specific incremental backup state, you need to restore the full backup and all incremental backups up to the wanted state in sequence: